A project member has no access and gets no notification, when being a watcher of the issue

 I still think SEEING the issue and being NOTIFIED on issue updates are two completely separate things.
 Being able to add the issue creator (via e-mail) as a watcher for him/her to receive notifications that something has changed/happened on the issue that he/she reported is quite vital.
 Whether or not he/she should be able to see the issue is a separate matter.

-#17 Updated by Lara R about 2 years ago
+#17 Updated by Lara R over 4 years ago

 Milan Brabec wrote: